sgoulas/pdpProject/docs/DevelopmentDiary/6_October.md

 Now I have to create the mini cart component.

 I also explicitly defined the types of the `useCart` actions so that VS code can infer them when using the hook in another component (previously it inferred them as `any` so I had no autocomplete functionality).

+## 11 October 2021

+I furhter styled the mini cart component and added a `totalQuantity` result to `useCart` hook.